My rating: 3 of 5 stars

 In this speech. she articulates another characteristic trope of postmodern writers who consider themselves postcolonialist and feminist, derided by some as merely the Noble Savage redux: the social margin as place of superior vision.
 Considering herself essentially native to the bog despite not possessing it as property in a way Xavier can understand, she knows “where the best bog rosemary grows and the sweetest wild bog rue” and enters the play dragging a dead swan, Black Wing, in whose nest her mother laid her as a child, because “Swane means swan.”
 We don’t have to wonder long if she put on its knowledge with its power.

 In line with my allusion, Melissa Sihra’s essay “A Cautionary Tale: Marina Carr’s By the Bog of Cats” (in the Norton Critical Edition of Modern and Contemporary Irish Drama), enumerates some of the textual ghosts haunting this already specter-ridden play, beyond even its obvious debt to Euripides.
-There is, Sihra points out, Yeats’s Cathleen ni Houlihan, modern Irish drama’s most famous evocation of Mother Ireland as spiritual exile calling on her sons to sacrifice themselves for her honor, recast in Carr’s drama as an exile among exiles, an Irish Traveller demonized as a witch by the money- and respectability-minded settled community around her; there is Synge’s Playboy of the Western World, a model of boisterous tragicomedy about the clash between primal and modern ways, here re-written from a female perspective; there is Beckett, artist of abstraction, whose atopic settings Carr relocalizes to a specified Irish community while letting them, in the figure of the bog, retain their status as “place and non-place”; and, crossing the Atlantic, there is Hawthorne, who also dramatized a woman named Hester cast out as a Jezebel by her pious community in The Scarlet Letter.
+There is, Sihra points out, Lady Gregory’s and Yeats’s Cathleen ni Houlihan, modern Irish drama’s most famous evocation of Mother Ireland as spiritual exile calling on her sons to sacrifice themselves for her honor, recast in Carr’s drama as an exile among exiles, an Irish Traveller demonized as a witch by the money- and respectability-minded settled community around her; there is Synge’s Playboy of the Western World, a model of boisterous tragicomedy about the clash between primal and modern ways, here re-written from a female perspective; there is Beckett, artist of abstraction, whose atopic settings Carr relocalizes to a specified Irish community while letting them, in the figure of the bog, retain their status as “place and non-place”; and, crossing the Atlantic, there is Hawthorne, who also dramatized a woman named Hester cast out as a Jezebel by her pious community in The Scarlet Letter.
 To Sihra’s brilliant list, I would add only that Carr must have been thinking, too, of Beloved, another late work that rewrites the literary tradition from the perspective of maternity in extremis, this to restore the margin to centrality, to call beloved what was not beloved.

 The above takes care of theory, but does the play work qua play?
 While it’s theatrically successful and a widely-taught contemporary classic, reader reviews online suggest its ferocity can be polarizing.
 I myself first heard of the play at a party where two academics specializing in Irish literature were trying to explain it to the rest of the company: “There’s murder!
 Incest!
 Infanticide!” they exclaimed almost in unison—except that one loved the play and the other hated it.
 Someone pointed out that they were saying the same words in two very different tones of voice.